JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 Our ultimate Junior Guides program is in its third year.
 This is an advanced course for more experienced young paddlers.
 We typically run multiple class III and IV rivers in this program, and the camp is limited to just 20 or fewer attendees.

-• An application is required for new Ospreys acceptance into the camp.
+• An application is required

 • Accountability, integrity, athleticism, independence, teamwork, courage, and maturity are required.